jessmartin/bear-sqlite-to-md/README.md

-# bear-sqlite-to-md
+# Bear SQLite To Markdown

+**⚠️ NOTE: THIS IS STILL EXPERIMENTAL! ⚠**
-Ruby script to export Bear notes from SQLite database to markdown files.
+This is a simple Ruby script to export Bear notes from SQLite database to markdown files.